 |Insider trading prohibition under REMIT|

-REMIT framework excludes from its scope insider trading in electricity and gas derivatives, where Market Abuse Regulation (MAR) is applicable.
+It is also the general rule that the REMIT framework excludes from its scope insider trading in electricity and gas derivatives, where Market Abuse Regulation (MAR) is applicable.

 Personal scope of application of the prohibition of insider trading

 Exemptions from the prohibition of insider trading

 1. Transmission system operators purchasing electricity or natural gas in order to ensure the safe and secure operation of the system

 This exemption refers to obligations of Transmission System Operators (TSOs) under points (d) and (e) of Article 12 of Directive 2009/72/EC or points (a) and (c) of Article 13(1) of Directive 2009/73/EC.

 The scope for this exemption, however, as opposite to the following one's, is restricted to points (a) and (c) of paragraph 1 of Article 3 of REMIT only, and does not apply to point (b) thereof.